dy1z/docs/content/guides/2020-02-05-syntax-highlighting.md

 date: 2020-02-05
 ---

-If you want to share a block of code in an HTML email _and_ have it look nice, it usually involves a lot of manual work: escaping, formatting, tokenizing, styling tokens...
+If you want to show a block of code in an HTML email _and_ have it look nice, it usually involves a lot of manual work: escaping, formatting, tokenizing, styling tokens...

 With Maizzle however, we can use JavaScript libraries to do that work for us 💅